ssaniva/cs594-spring-2015/exams/exam1.md

 You should not need to install `pip` only use the default python installation.
 Also you are on your own with python installation.
 FWIW, Windows users should only use the 2.7.9 installation from `https://www.python.org/downloads/` and Mac users no need to install anything.
 Linux users, you might need to install 2.7.9 via `yum` or `aptitude` -- in most cases, Linux systems include python as part of the default install.

+> Does this "CS594-spring-2015​" is considered a valid Year 2015 and valid season Spring?

+I see `spring` (case insensitive) and I also see `2015`.
+What do you see?